imPBH/ProjetSQL-B2/README.md

 ### Python script

-This Python script use the `sqlite3` library.\
+This Python script uses the `sqlite3` library.\
 We use it to demonstrate that the new database is fully functional.

-In the `main` function, we juste create a connection to our database and create a context by creating a cursor on the database.
+In the `main` function, we just create a connection to our database and create a context by creating a cursor on the database.
 This context will be provided to functions that need to execute a request in the database.
 ```python
 def main():
     connection = sqlite3.connect("newdb.db")